urbanairship/python-library/README.rst

 Functionality
 =============

-Version 0.7 is a major upgrade, focusing on support for the new version 3 push API.
+Version 0.7 is a major upgrade, focusing on support for Python 3 and the new version 3 push API.
 There has also been a major reorganization of the codebase.

-* device token registration
-* basic push
+* support for Python 3
+* send to channels
-* registering and pushing with tags
+* adding and removing tags
+* batch tag modification
-* broadcast
+* tag listing
-* feedback service
+* actions
-* device token deactivation (deregistration)
+* push to local time
-* device token listing
+* channels listing
-* rich push
+* channels lookup
-* scheduled notifications
+* expiry/TTL

 Usage
 =====